How to Get Into University in Spain as an International Student

 University in Spain

-Take the EBAU entry exam: You will most likely need to take the Evaluación del Bachillerato para el Acceso a la Universidad (EBAU) as part of your university application – it will be key to determining whether you have the required grades to be accepted.
-That is why we include a specialist EBAU preparation course in our University Pathway Programs.
+• Take the EBAU entry exam: You will most likely need to take the Evaluación del Bachillerato para el Acceso a la Universidad (EBAU) as part of your university application – it will be key to determining whether you have the required grades to be accepted (see more information below about the entrance exam).
 The exams are usually taken in June, with a secondary chance in September.
 In some cases, you may be able to take PCEs via UNED, but the process is broadly similar.

-Spanish language certificate (if required): Some universities in Spain require you to pass a language test at a recognised institute to prove that you have the necessary level of Spanish to enrol on a course.
-If this is the case for you, then Expanish can help you prepare for this exam.
+• Spanish language certificate (if required): Some universities in Spain require you to pass an officially-recognised language test at an accredited institute to prove that you have the necessary level of Spanish to enrol on a course.
+If this is the case for you, then Expanish can help you with specialist exam preparation Spanish courses.

-Apply for a student visa (or extension): Once you have an acceptance letter from a Spanish university you will need to get a student visa to study in Spain.
-You will already have this if you are on a University Pathway Program or long-term Spanish program at Expanish, but will need to apply for a visa extension using your acceptance letter.
+• Apply for a student visa (or extension): Once you have an acceptance letter from a Spanish university you will need to get a student visa to study in Spain.
+You may already have this if you are already on a long-term Spanish program at Expanish, but will need to apply for a visa extension using your acceptance letter.

 The EBAU – often just called ‘selectividad’ – is a series of entry exams for universities in Spain.
 The EBAU is also taken by Spanish students, and is structured in two phases: